Can You File Bankruptcy on Private Student Loans?

 So, can you file bankruptcy on private student loans?
 Yes, but it’s not automatic.
 You’ll need to file the right type of case, challenge the loan through an adversary proceeding, and meet legal tests—or show that the loan doesn’t qualify for protection in the first place.

 Still asking, “Can you file bankruptcy on private student loans”?
 Let the team at Bankruptcy Attorneys guide you.
 We’ll review your loan details, help you understand your legal options, and support you through the process.
-Get a free evaluation today and find out if relief is within reach.
+Get a free evaluation today to discuss your legal options.

 Yes, but you must file an adversary proceeding and meet the undue hardship standard or challenge the loan’s status.